diequies/100daysofdata/README.md

 ---

+### **Day 47 of #100DaysOfData Challenge**

+Today I just worked on **Omdena** project, I had not much time to spend in Data Science.
+But, it has been a useful time.
+We have had two meetings to organize and then I started a new important sub-task.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+As I said, today I moved to a new part of the data generation.
+Now I am trying to generate meaningful data, to do so,  have started by finding clusters in users data.
+I plan to apply some different cluster algorithms and compare the results and then try to visualize the results using PCA (Principal Component Analysis).

+---

 ### **Day 46 of #100DaysOfData Challenge**

 Finally I had the chance to re-start my side project of London houses pricing, not without difficulties...
 Also I keep the progress with **Omdena** project at the end of the 5th week.